-This functionality has been superceded by the Parametric Simulation using OpenModelica.
+This functionality has been superceded by the Parametric Simulation using OpenModelica from Enterprise Architect Release 13.0 onwards.

-The following topic is available only for those who have existing models using the previous functionality.
+This topic is retained for the use of those who are maintaining existing models using the pre-13.0 functionality.

 You use the scripting function of Enterprise Architect to simulate a SysML model from a Parametric diagram, using the 'Simulation Configuration' dialog.
-This is limited when compared to the OpenModelica based simulation because the behavior of each constraint block is represented by a script that calculates outputs from a known set of inputs instead of solving for the unknowns dynamically.
+This is limited when compared to the OpenModelica-based simulation, because the behavior of each Constraint Block is represented by a script that calculates outputs from a known set of inputs instead of solving for the unknowns dynamically.

-Context Menu O n Parametric diagram Right-click SysML Simulate Diagram ---------------- ---
+Context Menu On Parametric diagram Right-click SysML Simulate Diagram --- --